tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

     $ ssh olssont@hpc

+If the machine that you are trying to login to has a port open on port 22 (the default SSH port) you will be prompted for your password.

 .. sidebar:: What is a head node?

     A computing clusters is basically a collection of computers.
 Computing